-To support high-rise built form in a predominantly podium-tower form with street wall heights that respond to streets widths and contribute to an architecturally interesting skyline.
+To support high-rise built form in a predominantly podium-tower form that contributes to an architecturally interesting skyline and a precinct which is an exemplar for design excellence.

-To ensure development responds to existing heritage buildings, through appropriately recessed upper levels, façade composition and articulation.
+To ensure development maintains the prominence of the existing heritage street wall along Whitehorse Road and Station Street, through appropriately recessed upper levels, façade composition and articulation that complements the streets' character.